 Debugging is one of the most frustrating aspects of software development of any kind – it is also one of the most essential.
-Finding a malfunction can be time consuming; therefore, it is important to have effective tools that can decrease your debugging time.
+Finding a malfunction can be time-consuming; therefore, it is important to have effective tools that can decrease your debugging time.
 For Titanium, most of my debugging consisted of log statements and alerts.
 While this method can be useful, it can also be a little time consuming to rebuild and to log a different variable, collection or model.

 One of my coworkers saw me using this log for debugging and suggested an alternative: using Safari Web Inspector.
 I was very surprised at how easy it was to set up and how effective it can be throughout the process.
 This one line is all you need to add to your “tiapp.xml” file in your project:

 under the <iOS> flag.
 Unfortunately, this method only works on an iOS simulator.
 Once you have updated your tiapp.xml, build your project and navigate to the page you would like to inspect.
-Next you will need to open Safari; if the develop tab isn’t visible you will need to follow a couple extra steps:
+Next, you will need to open Safari; if the develop tab isn’t visible you will need to follow a couple extra steps:

-Select the Safari tab from that dropdown navigate to preferences then check “Show develop menu in bar.”
+Select the Safari tab from that dropdown to navigate to preferences then check “Show develop menu in the bar.”
 After the Develop tab is visible you will open the Simulator option and then select JSContext.